Suzanne Shaw Maxwell

 My graduation from CU was in May of 2001.
 That September, with my partner Tracie Archibold, we opened the Archibold & Maxwell Fine Art Gallery in Englewood, CO for a year.
 It was a great opportunity to learn the many aspects and intricacies of the business of art.
 My art travels have included many trips to Italy and around countries in Western Europe.
 The architecture, museums, and culture are a veritable profusion of creative inspiration.

 In addition to working in the watercolor medium, I also paint in oil, acrylic, soft pastels, gouache, egg tempera, collage, alkyd, colored pencil, casein, charcoal, graphite and printmaking.
 I also love to combine several for creative mixed media collage pieces.
 The possibilities are unlimited.

 My continuing art education has been at the Art Student's League of Denver, workshops at Ghost Ranch in Abiquiu, NM, and many through the Paint Box Guild of Littleton.
-I was formerly the treasurer of the Paint Box Guild for 8 years, and I am an active member.
+I was formerly the treasurer of the Paint Box Guild for 8 years, and I am now an active member producing their marketing and promotional materials, plus I am their backup webmaster.
 I am also a Signature Member of the Colorado Watercolor Society and take intensive workshops through them.
 A fascinating trip with a watercolor group to Ecuador and the Galapagos in South America in 2011, enabled me to see and live the science of geology and art intersecting with one another.